Toyota Camry years to avoid — most common problems

 One of the most severe issues the 2007 Camry had was with its automatic transmission.
 It always required a replacement much earlier than the average vehicle did.
 It also had engine problems and power steering issues.
 Its problems were not that outstanding but numerous, making it an inconvenience.

 The number of complaints the 2008 model had was fewer, but there was not much improvement in the major issues that plagued the Camry at the time.
-For one, it still inherited the transmission and check engine issues of the 2007 model.
+For one, it still inherited the transmission and engine issues of the 2007 model.
 It also had a problem with the ignition coil which always failed after 100,000 miles.

 The 2009 Camry still inherited the transmission and check engine light problems from the previous model years.
 In addition, it was most susceptible to engine problems caused by sludge buildup when oil was not changed on time.